 Used primarily for individualized field placement so that the student may acquire practical experiences in the aviation industry.
-May be repeated for up to 6 credits.
 Prerequisite: Consent of graduate director.
-Repeatable to 6 credits.
+Repeatable to 6.00 credits.
 S/U grading.

 AVIT 590.
 Aviation Seminar.
 1-3 Credits.

 A series of lectures presented by visiting lecturers and the faculty.
-May be repeated for up to 9 credits.
-Repeatable to 9 credits.
+Repeatable to 9.00 credits.

 AVIT 591.
 Readings in Aviation.
 1-3 Credits.

 Readings in selected Aerospace Studies topics, with written and/or oral reports.
-Repeatable to a maximum of 6 credits.
 Prerequisite: Consent of instructor.
-Repeatable to 6 credits.
+Repeatable to 6.00 credits.

 AVIT 593.
 Individual Research in Aviation.
 1-3 Credits.